Srishti-20/DSA-Visualizer/README.md

+# DSA Visualization Tool
-This website helps the users to understand the concepts and popular problems of Data Structures and Algorithms through their visualizations.
+This website helps users to understand the concepts and popular problems of Data Structures and Algorithms through their visualizations.